deepkit/deepkit-website2/src/pages/documentation/app/logger.md

 ## Transporter

 You can configure a single transporter or multiple transporters.
-In a Deepkit Framework application, the `ConsoleTransport` transporter is configured automatically.
+In a Deepkit application, the `ConsoleTransport` transporter is configured automatically.
 To configure additional transporters, you can use [Setup Calls](dependency-injection.md#di-setup-calls):

 ```typescript
 import { Logger, LoggerTransport } from '@deepkit/logger';